elatov/elatov.github.io/_posts/2014-02-27-esxi-backups-zfs-xsibackup.md

         sbdadm create-lu /dev/zvol/rdsk/other/backups

-3. Create Target group, if it doesn&#8217;t exist (I already had one from the napp-it config)
+3. Create Target group, if it doesn't exist (I already had one from the napp-it config)

         stmfadm create-tg tg1

-4. Add Member (Target System) to Target group (I didn&#8217;t have to do this either, since I was using an existing Target Group).
+4. Add Member (Target System) to Target group (I didn't have to do this either, since I was using an existing Target Group).
 To get a list of targets on the system run the following: `stmfadm list-target`

         stmfadm add-tg-member -g tg1 iqn.2010-09.org.na